CPHris/LinkAppPlus/README.md

-LinkApp is a project to have all your social links in one place.
+LinkAppPlus is a project to have all your social links in one place.
 It is developed with [Next.js](https://nextjs.org/) so it doesn't need a dedicated server.

 ![Link Page](image.png)
 ![Alt text](image-1.png)

 ## Watch the demo

 [Link to the demo](https://youtu.be/IRLtIqtumOg)

 ## Getting Started

 Fork this repo and clone it in to your local environment.

 Navigate to the project folder.